 As the health and wellness industry continues to grow exponentially, more people are turning to plant-based or vegan diets.
-However, just because products are made from plants doesn’t mean that there are no animal products involved.
-Such is the case with wines; unfortunately, many don’t qualify as vegan wine due to the ingredients used in the production process.
+However, just because products are made from plants does not mean that there are no animal products involved.
+Such is the case with wines; unfortunately, many do not qualify as vegan wines due to the ingredients used in the production process.

-Vegan wines are made without using animal products during the winemaking process.
+Vegan wine is made without using animal products during the winemaking process.
 This requirement affects all stages of the process, especially the fining stage, where producers of regular wines often use animal products.

 Winemaking is a nuanced and highly scientific process.
 Vintners have developed multiple techniques to make very different types of wine over the centuries.
 But although there is no standardized way, the single steps of winemaking are more or less similar.
 And for vegan wine, they differ only in nuances from traditional wine production.
 These are the steps:

 - Harvesting & Pressing: Vegan wine has the same humble beginnings as most wines: Vintners grow their grapes under meticulous observation and care.
 They harvest them and press them either manually or with the help of modern technology.

 - Fermentation & Aging: After the pressing, they leave the wine to ferment and later to age.
 During this time, sediments naturally fall out of the wine to the bottom of the barrel.
 These sediments contain particles of grape stems and skins, dead yeasts cells, tannins, and proteins.
 They are called the “lees”.